Foster Youth Rights Resources

 - make sure you are safe and have the services and supports you need

-- tell the judge what you want to have happen
+- tell the judge what you want to happen

-- answer questions you have about court, foster care, and other laws
+- answer any questions you have about court, foster care, and other laws

 Case Plan